DanielFMcKay/Weather-Dashboard/README.md

 * Furthermore, a six day forecast on separate cards is shown along the bottom of the display to show same conditions for the next 6 days, including a high and low daily temperature in lieu of a current one.

-* Finally, there is a button to both clear the local storage and reload the page, for easier use.
+* Additionally, there is a button to both clear the local storage and reload the page, for easier use.

+* Lastly there is a button to remove only the most recently added history button.
+Or more specifically the button currently at the end of the stored cities array.
+After clicking it, it will also reload the page.

 ### Live Site: https://danielfmckay.github.io/Weather-Dashboard/